Frequently Asked Questions

 Do you take insurance?

-No. Insurance doesn't have a way to pay for this.
+Not currently.
 We have made our services inexpensive enough that most people will pay less than their deductibles and co-pays.
-We will work with you until you experience the relief you are looking for, or we will give you your money back.
+We will work with you until you experience the answers and relief you are looking for, or we will give you your money back.

 Will you help me get off of my medications?